harsh-2711/getting-started/backend/Spring Boot/README.md

 Checkout starter project and you will be ready to implement Spring Boot as your backend technology to create Services.<br>

-In this Repository, you will find the cool things about Spring Boot and Spring Boot Starter Projects.Basic REST Services will be made available to this folder .
+In this folder, you will find all the getting-started resources about Spring Boot and Spring Boot Starter Projects.
+Basic REST Services will be made available to this folder.

 ## 📌 Goal
-Provide quick start for projects with flavour of Spring Boot .<br>
+Provide quick start for projects with flavour of Spring Boot.<br>
-Provide a range of features that are common to large classes of projects
+Provide a range of features that are common to large classes of projects.

 ## 📌 Prerequisite to use Spring Boot
 You should know Java.
-You should understand usage of Annotations.<br>
+You should understand the usage of Annotations.
+You can learn more about Annotations from [here](https://springframework.guru/spring-framework-annotations/)<br>
 You should understand the basics of Spring framework.<br>
-A basic understanding of JPA.
+Should have a basic understanding of JPA.